jermp/sshash-lite/README.md

 A membership-only version of [SSHash](https://github.com/jermp/sshash).
 It works with files with duplicate k-mers too.

-For instructions on how to compile the code, build the dictionaries, and data format, please refer to [this](https://github.com/jermp/sshash) repository.
+For instructions on how to compile the code, build the dictionaries, and data format, please refer to the instructions [here](https://github.com/jermp/sshash).

-#### NOTE: Input files are expected to have one DNA sequence per line.
-If a sequence spans multiple lines (e.g., multi-fasta), the lines should be concatenated before indexing.

 ### Example usage